Vegan Streaming Network Celebrates 19 Telly Awards for Original Programming

 The media industry often follows audience behavior.
 Streaming changed how people watch.
 Social media changed how they discover content.
 Now, specialized networks are changing what they watch.

-The UnchainedTV Telly Awards results fit into that pattern.
+The UnchainedTV Telly Awards results reflect that pattern.

 What once looked like a niche category now looks more like an emerging segment of the broader media ecosystem.